openstax/response-validator/README.md

 gunicorn wsgi
 ```

-Ideally, use a socket, and place nginx or other webserver in front of flask.
+Ideally, use a socket, and place nginx or other webserver in front of flask,
+for https termination, if nothing else.

 ```bash
 DATA_DIR=/var/lib/validator/data GUNICORN_BIND=/run/gunicorn.sock gunicorn wsgi